babeloff/aql-server-brass/aql/src/aql/brass/README.md

 Contains my noodling about mosting interaction with the aql server.

-### aql/src/aql/brass/server.clj
+### aql/src/aql/brass/cospan.clj

-The main entry point for the service.
+The main factory for the service.
-It provides an AQL server which may be called as part of the BRASS/DAS.

 ### aql/src/aql/brass/data.clj